 The Committee consists of three independent non-executive directors of the Bank.
 It receives frequent reports and meets at least six times annually.
 It also monitors the work and considers the reports of the group's Internal Audit, Risk Management, and Compliance functions, monitoring the implementation of their recommendations where appropriate, giving due consideration to the effectiveness of internal controls and compliance checks.
-Updates to the Bank's Risk Register following management review are also made available to ARC.
+Updates to the Bank's Risk Register following management review are also made available to the Audit and Risk Committee.